JeffersonGibin/express-rate-limiter-core/README.md

   policy: {
     type: "REQUEST_PER_PERIOD",

-    // date representing when rate limit will be start
+    // date representing when rate-limit will be start
     periodWindowStart: new Date("2023-02-22T19:02:57.087Z"),

-    //date representing when rate limit will be end
+    //date representing when rate-limit will be end
     periodWindowEnd: new Date("2023-02-22T19:06:57.087Z"),

     // max requests allowed in the interval start and end